The 1900s ‘Touch of blue’ corset that I made recently was the first 1900s corset that I’ve finished, but it wasn’t the first that I started.

 Then all I needed to do was bind the edges (I used viscose faille ribbon), attach garters, and trim it.

-I wore it partly trimmed on the 22 Dec for a photoshoot, but, my hard drive crashed while backing up, destroying some older backups with the images, so they may all be lost.
+I wore it partly trimmed on the 22 Dec for a photoshoot.
+Unfortunately my hard drive crashed while backing up, destroying some older backups with the images, so they may all be lost.

 But here it is fully trimmed: